evilsocket/opensnitch/README.md

 ### Running

-First, you need to decide in which folder opensnitch rules will be saved, it is suggested that you just:
+Once you installed both the daemon and the UI, you can enable the `opensnitchd` service to run at boot time:

-    mkdir -p ~/.opensnitch/rules
+    sudo systemctl enable opensnitchd

-Now run the daemon:
+And run it with:

-    sudo /path/to/opensnitchd -ui-socket unix:///tmp/osui.sock -rules-path ~/.opensnitch/rules
+    sudo service opensnitchd start

-And the UI service as your user (make sure you installed the UI with pip as in the previous section):
+While the UI can be started just by executing the `opensnitch-ui` command.

-    opensnitch-ui --socket unix:///tmp/osui.sock
+#### Single UI with many computers

 You can also use `--socket "[::]:50051"` to have the UI use TCP instead of a unix socket and run the daemon on another computer with `-ui-socket "x.x.x.x:50051"` (where `x.x.x.x` is the IP of the computer running the UI service).